fufexan/dotfiles/home/programs/eww/README.md

 }
 ```

 Make sure to also add the fonts listed below.
+You can simply search where
+they are in my config.

 ### Other distros